Nonmy/FDCT/README.md

 # FDCT: A Fast Depth Completion Network for Transparent Objects
 Welcome to the official repository for FDCT.
 This repository includes experiments and model of the papper [*FDCT: A Fast Depth Completion Network for Transparent Objects*](https://arxiv.com) .

-Authors: Tianan Li, Zhenhan Chen, Cheng Wang
+Authors: Tianan Li, Zhehan Chen, Chen Wang and Huan Liu